LordUbuntu/bio-world/README.md

 # BIO WORLD

+Made by Jacobus Burger (2023) for the ASCII Game Jam 2023.

 An ASCII game about a rebellious robot fighting to bring organic life to their machine world.
 Fight the machine-world and bring the wonder of a bio world to this mechanical one!